dronecan/dronecan.github.io/index.md

  - support for extending messages definitions while retaining compatibility with existing implementations
  - a comprehensive re-work of existing DSDL message structures to improve efficiency and flexibility

+## Development

+The DroneCAN project has an active development community.

+ - discussions on discord at https://dronecan.org/discord
+ - development on github at https://github.com/DroneCAN

 ## Supporters

 <table style="padding:10px">